Shujian2015/FreeML/README.md

   * LSTM: [My collection](https://www.linkedin.com/pulse/ml-4-shujian-liu/)

 ### - Comments:
 Ng's courses are already good enough.
 Reading Part 2 of Goodfellow's book can also be helpful.
 Learning one kind of DL packages is important, such as Keras, TF or Pytorch.
 People may choose a focus, either CV or NLP.
 People want to have deeper understanding of DL can take Hinton's course and read Part 3 of Goodfellow's book.
+Fast.ai has very practical courses.

 ***